xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

    $framewatcher -w X:\MyData -po 1024 -dtotal 39.8 -Vt 200 -o Z:\Storage\MyData -pr Z:\Storage\MyData

-where the total dose on sample is 39.8 electrons, accelerating voltage is 200kV.
+where the total dose on sample is 39.8 electrons/A^2, accelerating voltage is 200kV.

 .. note::